elchericito/prive-docs/analytics-and-data/analytics-overview/forecasting.md

 # Forecasting

-Prive Forecasting unlocks smarter revenue and subscription order predictions.
-With Prive Forecasting, merchants can accurately predict future revenue, orders, and SKU sales for the next 12 months.&#x20;
+Recurly CommerceForecasting unlocks smarter revenue and subscription order predictions.
+With Recurly CommerceForecasting, merchants can accurately predict future revenue, orders, and SKU sales for the next 12 months.&#x20;

 ### Overview